Mobb User Docs

 • Added support for fixing a large number of issues (100+ commits) in one PR.

 • New PRs or Commits will display a status message when the PR is ready to be merged.
-Click for more details.
+Click here for more details.

 • Performance improvements when loading large report pages and the dashboard.

 • PR agent enhancement - On top of publishing fixes in GitHub PR comments, our PR agent will indicate when you get false alarms from your SAST tool.
-Click to learn more.
+Click here to learn more.

 • New fixes released: